uw-midsun/strategy/README.md

  - Our optimization strategy

 ## Getting Started
-- Make sure Python3 is installed on your system (open a command prompt and type python3, you should be brought to an interactive Python session)
+- Make sure Python3 is installed on your system (open a command prompt and type `python3` or `py`, you should be brought to an interactive Python session).
+If it's not, download the latest release at [here](https://www.python.org/downloads/).
-- Run pip3 install -r requirements (make sure you are in the code's directory)
+- Clone this repository by running `git clone https://github.com/uw-midsun/strategy.git`.
+This creates a local copy of code for you to make changes to.
+- Navigate into the new folder with `cd strategy` and then run `pip3 install -r requirements` to download the python packages.
+If this doesn't work, try `py -3 -m pip install -r requirements.txt`.
-- To make sure everything is up and working, run pytest from the command line.
+- To make sure everything is up and working, run `pytest` from the command line.
 This should run a number of tests.
 If they all pass, you're all set to go!
-- After making changes, be sure to run pytest before committing to make sure your changes haven't broken any tests.
+- After making changes, be sure to run `pytest` before committing to make sure your changes haven't broken any tests.
 If they have, go fix them!
+- If you've never used Git/GitHub before, read through [this tutorial](https://githowto.com/).
+All changes are made locally in a branch, committed, and pushed to the remote repository once completed.
+Then, go to [Github](https://github.com/uw-midsun/strategy/pulls) and open a new pull request ([PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)), which is requesting approval to merge the changes into the master branch.

 ## How do I contribute?
  - Clone the repository (if you're unsure about this part, message Clarke VandenHoven on Slack)